golang/website/_content/doc/security/fips140.md

  - [`crypto/rand.Reader`](/pkg/crypto/rand/#Reader) is implemented in terms of a NIST SP 800-90A DRBG.
-To guarantee the same level of security as `GODEBUG=fips140=off`, random bytes are sourced from the platform's CSPRNG at every `Read` and mixed into the output as uncredited additional data.
+To guarantee the same level of security as `GODEBUG=fips140=off`, random bytes are also sourced from the platform's CSPRNG at every `Read` and mixed into the output as uncredited additional data.

- - The [`crypto/tls`](/pkg/crypto/tls/) package will ignore and not negotiate any protocol version, cipher suite, signature algorithm, or key exchange mechanism that is not compliant with NIST SP 800-52r2.
+ - The [`crypto/tls`](/pkg/crypto/tls/) package will ignore and not negotiate any protocol version, cipher suite, signature algorithm, or key exchange mechanism that is not FIPS 140-3 approved.

  - [`crypto/rsa.SignPSS`](/pkg/crypto/rsa/#SignPSS) with
    [`PSSSaltLengthAuto`](/pkg/crypto/rsa/#PSSSaltLengthAuto) will cap the length